-Toyota Material Handling Australia -distributed Huski – famed for its tough and reliable skid steer loaders – is set to launch its first range of Huski mini-excavators, featuring high break-out force and zero tail-swing.
+Toyota Material Handling Australia -distributed Huski – famed for its tough and reliable skid steer loaders – has launched its first range of Huski mini-excavators, featuring high break-out force and zero tail-swing.

 “This has been a long time coming.
 A lot of customers have been asking about excavator offerings for many years and we are proud to announce we now have a range with powerful break-out force and zero tail-swing in tonnages of 1.6, 2.2, 2.8, 3.8, 5.8 and 6.0.

 “We know that operators trust our skid steer loaders because they’ve proven reliable in the field for three decades.
 Now, if they’re looking for a new excavator, we can bring all the assurance of the Huski brand to them for those needs, as well.